 - 3 tablespoons powdered milk

-- 1 teaspoon your choice of dried herbs (chamomile, lavender, rose petals, calendula, green tea, etc.)
+- 1 teaspoon dried herbs of your choice (good options include chamomile, lavender, rose petals, calendula, green tea)

 In a blender, mix uncooked oats for approximately 30 seconds until you have a fine powder.